Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 ## Licensing and Ownership
 All entries are publicly posted [on this page]({{site.baseurl}}/2019entries).
 We reserve the right to reject entries that we consider to be inappropriate or offensive.
 All entries have been submitted under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
 [More info here]({{site.baseurl}}/licensing).

+## Ethics & Inclusivity

+The 200 Word RPG Challenge is a small contest with small stakes where you design small games to win small prizes.
+It's an inclusive contest that welcomes the submissions of game designers from all walks of life and designers from marginalized communities are especially encouraged to participate!
+We want to make this a space that is safe for first-time designers, marginalized designers, and designers who struggle in structural and personal ways.
+Whoever you are, wherever you come from, we're happy to have you.

+Helping everyone to feel welcome means working together to help everyone feel safe and treating others with consideration and respect.
+Harassment, intimidation, and hate speech are not acceptable.
+We will not tolerate discrimination based on race, religion, sex, gender identity, sexual preference, mental health and ability, physical health and ability, size, ethnicity, nationality, or refugee status.
+The organizers reserve the right to refuse contest submissions, prize donations, and service offers based on these values.

+Also for the first time this year we allow entries to include Content Warnings.
+We hope this will make the challenge safer for everyone to enjoy.

 ### Connect with other Creators

 Making and sharing a game is a great way to showcase your ideas and connect with new and more experienced game designers.
 Do you see a game that inspires you?
 The 200 Word RPG Challenge is a forge for new collaborations!
 Join the subreddit for discussion, collaboration, and feedback.